brndd/joyful-slop/readme.md

     * Axis -> Relative Axis mapping, for converting a joystick axis to mouse movement and scrollwheel events.
 * Configure per-rule configurable deadzones for axes, with multiple ways to specify deadzones.
 * Define multiple modes with per-mode behavior.
+    * Text-to-speech engine that announces the current mode when it changes.

 ### Possible Future Features